 A Note From Denn

-The staff at Cornerstone is working hard to provide the best possible worship experience that we can.
+The staff and leadership at Cornerstone is working hard to provide you with the best and safest worship options available at this time.

 So come back Sunday morning at 9:30 or 11:00 and join us for worship.

 To watch the service after the live service has finished click here.

 Let us know you were here, leave a prayer request, or share a comment about the service!
 We enjoy hearing from you.

 Cornerstone was founded upon the God-given vision of reaching people for Christ and seeing lives transformed by His grace.
 We are only able to fulfill this vision, however, through the generosity of God’s people.
 Click the link to find out how simple and secure giving at Cornerstone is.

 Penn of Denn

 The other day while driving in the Super Store parking lot, a couple stepped out in front of me and then walked down the centre of my lane, right in front of me.
 They’re just strolling along, completely oblivious to the car right behind them, appropriately socially distanced of course.